Holocaust education: Promotion of human rights

-Accurate teaching about Jews and Israel

-Accurate information about Jews, Judaism, Jewish history and Israel in the United States are important to the Jewish community as well as Holocaust survivors and their descendants.
-Sub-topics related to accurate teaching of Jewish history including addressing myths about Ancient Israel, Jewish claims to the land of Israel, and the Arab-Israeli conflict.
-Other related topics include the history of European Antisemitism and why blaming Jews for the crucifixion of Jesus Christ is a misrepresentation.
-Still a minority community worldwide, Jews continue to be attacked by antisemitism in the U.S. and elsewhere.

 Dealing with the past

 Educating about the Holocaust is primarily a duty for European countries, in which considerable segments of societies either collaborated with Nazi Germany or stood by.
 After an initial period of silence and/or minimization, many countries have developed an understanding of the need to educate about the Holocaust and the obligation to investigate and face their national past.
 Nevertheless, national, professional or individual responsibilities remain heavily debated within and among countries where the Holocaust took place.
 Even more than 70 years after the events, a self-critical vision of history that accounts for the range of responsibilities in the murder of Jews and other groups such as the Roma and Poles has yet to emerge in many places.
 Nationalistic ideologies continue to influence the ways in which history is remembered and taught.

 In 2017 a Körber Foundation survey found that 40 percent of 14-year-olds in Germany did not know what Auschwitz was.
 The journalist Alan Posener attributed Germany's "growing historical amnesia" in part to a failure by the German film and television industry to reflect the country's history accurately.
 The following year a survey organized by the Claims Conference, United States Holocaust Memorial Museum and others found that 41 percent of 1,350 American adults surveyed, and 66 percent of millennials, did not know what Auschwitz was, while 22 percent said they had never heard of the Holocaust.
 In 2021, a survey by Liberation75 and Western University assessed what 3,593 teens across Canada and the United States know and think about the Holocaust.
 One in three students reported believing that the Holocaust was fabricated or exaggerated, or being unsure if the Holocaust occurred.
+In 2025, an annual survey run by the Anti-Defamation League about antisemitic attitudes globally found that out of the more than 58,000 adults surveyed across 103 countries and territories, one in five, or 20 percent, of the participants had not heard about the Holocaust.
+The survey also found that 48 percent of respondents recognized the Holocaust's historical accuracy, this number falling to 39 percent among 18- to 34-year-olds.